Higeco/rust-asap/README.md

 serde_json = "1"
 ```

-#### Enabling FIPs mode
+#### Enabling FIPS mode

-FIPs mode is enabled using the feature `fips`.
+FIPS mode is enabled using the feature `fips`.
 To enable using cargo add:

 ```bash
 cargo add asap --no-default-features --features fips
 ```

-Note: FIPs mode is achieved by replacing [jsonwebtoken](https://docs.rs/jsonwebtoken/latest/jsonwebtoken/) with [jsonwebtoken-aws-lc](https://docs.rs/jsonwebtoken-aws-lc/latest/jsonwebtoken_aws_lc/).
+Note: FIPS mode is achieved by replacing [jsonwebtoken](https://docs.rs/jsonwebtoken/latest/jsonwebtoken/) with [jsonwebtoken-aws-lc](https://docs.rs/jsonwebtoken-aws-lc/latest/jsonwebtoken_aws_lc/).
 To remove the dependency on `jsonwebtoken` make sure to install the `asap` crate with `--no-default-features`.

 ### Documentation